 Research shows that close to 70 percent of people who have active UC in a given year will have a relapse of symptoms in the next year.
 A large part of treating UC is preventing the next relapse and keeping it in remission as much as possible.
 When there is a flare, management aims to relieve symptoms and end the flare-up as soon as possible.

-The key to dealing with an ulcerative colitis flare is in:
+The key to dealing with a flare is knowing what caused it and how to fix it.

-An ulcerative colitis flare refers to aggravation of the symptoms of bowel inflammation that is marked by disabling symptoms such as:
+A UC flare refers to a worsening of the symptoms of bowel inflammation.
+It’s marked by disabling symptoms, such as:

-- moderate to severe abdominal pain (or cramps) that is not helped by ordinary pain or anti-spasmodic medications
+- moderate to severe abdominal pain or cramps that aren’t helped by ordinary pain or antispasmodic medications

 - bleeding from the rectum or blood in the stool